nilfam/Hierarchie/README.md

 #Hierarchie

-*A structured display of topics from discussion surrounding the MH-370 disappearance.*
+*A structured display of topics from Hierarchical LDA.*

 ![ScreenShot](app/img/full.png)